Big Pores? Follow These 7 Tricks to Make Them Look SmallerOctober 21, 2020

 Pores look larger and more noticeable when they’re clogged with dirt or oil.
-Use a cleanser that contains between 0.5 and 2 percent salicylic acid.
+Use a cleanser that contains between 0.5 and 2% salicylic acid.
 Leave it on your skin for a minute to let active ingredients work before washing it off.
-Some other ingredients that work well to keep pores clean of debris and dirt are glycolic acid and lactic acid.
-We recommend the Holifrog Shasta AHA Refining Acid Wash.
+One cleanser we love is the CeraVe Acne Foaming Cream Cleanser.

-One of the most important things you can do if you have large pores is exfoliate two to three times a week.
+One of the most important things you can do if you have large pores is to exfoliate two to three times a week.
 This will make sure dead skin cells and debris get sloughed away regularly.
-Consider using a Clarisonic Cleansing Brush to deep clean areas where pores are more noticeable, like around your nose and chin.
-If you’d prefer to use a normal facial exfoliator, try one like the AcneFree Blackhead Removing Scrub With Charcoal.
+For a chemical exfoliant, try the L’Oréal Paris Revitalift Derm Intensives 10% Glycolic Acid Serum.

 IT Cosmetics Bye Bye Pores Leave-On Solution Pore-Refining Toner is a great choice if you’re working to reduce the appearance of large pores.
-The daily treatment is formulated with kaolin clay, which works to absorb excess oil and mattify your complexion.
+The daily treatment is formulated with kaolin clay, which absorbs excess oil and mattifies your complexion.

-Upgrade you mask game with the Lancôme Rose Sorbet Cryo-Mask.
-The pore-tightening treatment will make your skin look alive and bright while priming your skin for a smooth, hydrated base underneath makeup.
+Upgrade your mask game with the Lancôme Rose Sorbet Cryo-Mask.
+The tightening treatment will decongest pores, making them look smaller.
+It also primes your skin for makeup by creating a smooth, hydrated base

-Primer is like spackle: It fills in the holes of large pores so the surface of you skin looks super smooth.
-We’re loving the Dermablend Poresaver Matte Makeup Primer.
+Primer can make your skin look super smooth by evening out your complexion.
+We’re loving the Dermablend Insta-Grip Jelly Primer.
 It has a basic, six-ingredient formula, applies like a gel and mattifies your complexion.
 Your makeup will apply flawlessly and the primer will work to keep it looking shine-free and smooth all day.